-Previous to her current post, Deborah was the FCO’s Chief Operating Officer from September 2014 to December 2015.
-She was HM Ambassador to Zimbabwe from 2011 to 2014.
+Previous to her current post, Deborah was the FCO’s Director-General for Economic and Consular and its Chief Operating Officer from September 2014 to March 2017.
+She was the Ambassador to Zimbabwe from 2011 to 2014.

-Deborah has also served in Moscow as Counsellor Economic (2002-2005), been a member of a Commission Cabinet (1995-1999) and worked in the UK Permanent Representation to the EU in Brussels (1991-1993).
+Deborah has also served in Moscow as Counsellor Economic (2002 to 2005), been a member of a Commission Cabinet (1995 to 1999) and worked in the UK Permanent Representation to the EU in Brussels (1991 to 1993).
 In London she served as Director Global & Economic Issues, and the G8 Foreign Affairs Sous-Sherpa, and prior to that as a Head of Department on Europe.
 Deborah has also worked in the Department of the Environment.

 Board members give corporate leadership to the FCO by ensuring that the department meets the foreign policy priorities, Public Service Agreements targets and service delivery targets set by ministers.
-The Director General, Economic and Consular has the following areas of responsibility:
+The Director General, Economic and Global Issues has the following areas of responsibility:

 - Asia Pacific